snowkit/flow/src/flow/cmd/package/usage.md

   options

-      *todo* currently only zip
     --archive <tar, zip>
         specify the format of the archive. default is zip. usage shows zip extension, but extension will vary by chosen format

-      *todo* currently put it in project output/
-    --output <target/path/>
-        specify where to put the package.
+    --archive-name <target/path/packagename>
+        Specify where to, and what to call the package file.
+Extension is automatically appended based on `--archive`.
         Relative to your project root, or an absolute path.
-        defaults to `(project output)/`
+        defaults to `(project output)/(target).package(.extension)
-        currently the package is named `(target).bin.zip` which will be configurable soon

-      *todo* not implemented
     --archive-root <subfolder>
         specify the sub folder within the archive in which to store the contents.
         for example, on windows, a bin/windows/*.* would be stored inside `(archive)/flowapp.exe` etc